 Weaning piglets means, amongst other changes, a transition to a new diet.
-From a liquid diet of sow’s milk with lactose as an energy source, the piglet’s diet turns into solid feed with starch as the main energy source.
+From a liquid diet of sow’s milk with lactose as an energy source, the piglet’s diet turns into a solid feed with starch as the main energy source.
 The quality of this first feed will have a decisive influence on the piglet's performance during both post-weaning and fattening periods.
 However, how does one produce a starter feed that will allow piglets to cope with the stress of weaning, while ensuring the establishment of a diverse and balanced microbiome for optimal digestive and immune maturity.

 The impact of unsuitable feed on a weaned piglet